Guest post by Kevin Doyle, intro and edits by Jeff Campbell

 Of course, the more you try to exert power, the more your child is likely to react badly.

 Your children need to feel safe, even when they are being disciplined.
 Shouting and yelling may scare them into submission.
 But it will not teach them how to behave towards other people and how to manage their emotions.

 If you need to give yourself a time out, do it!
 Keep your emotions in check, remember to breath and understand that you are the adult and they are the child.

 If, however, you are wondering if your child’s behavior might be getting worse instead of better, I highly recommend you take a moment and check out one of my most read parenting posts on the Worst Child Behavioral Problems.

 In that post I (Jeff) walk you through how to recognize the difference and the most helpful and healthy ways to redirect the behaviors.

 When your child is a toddler, you can start introducing some discipline.

 At this stage, a young child is starting to experiment with different behaviors.
 From early on they need to understand that if they do something that crosses the limits you have set, there are consequences.

 Your children need to know what you expect of them in terms of behavior.
 They also need to know that when they do not behave accordingly, they will be disciplined fairly and firmly.

-With learning how to discipline a child without yelling. one thing that can help is to plan your responses ahead of time.
+With learning how to discipline a child without hitting and yelling. one thing that can help is to plan your responses ahead of time.